A Simple Guide to Solar Leases: How They Work and Why They’re Growing

 While owning a solar system can be the right choice for some, leasing offers distinct advantages that make it attractive to many homeowners:

-- Long term predictability: Lease models typically come with fixed or predictable payments, giving homeowners stable energy costs while reducing overall energy bills.
+• Predictable Energy Costs: Lease models come with fixed or predictable payments, giving homeowners stable energy costs while reducing overall energy bills.
 Gryd’s model guarantees households a fixed, low monthly subscription fee for the 25-year life of the solar system.

 For housebuilders, choosing leased solar over owned systems offers a range of benefits:

-- Cost-Neutral Compliance with Building Regulations: Leased solar enables housebuilders to meet the latest compliance standards to deliver homes that are truly built for a net zero future – without bearing the system cost directly.
+• Cost-Neutral Compliance with Building Regulations: Leased solar enables housebuilders to meet current standards as well as the forthcoming Future Homes Standard to deliver homes that are truly built for a net zero future – without bearing the system cost directly.

 In short, leased solar helps housebuilders deliver greener homes, faster and more affordably – without becoming solar asset managers themselves.